Freguesia: Portugal

 The reform was implemented according to Law 11-A/2013 of 28 January 2013, which defined the reorganization of the civil parishes.
 This way, the number of parishes was reduced from 4,259 to 3,091.

 Municipalities in Portugal are usually divided into multiple freguesias, but seven municipalities are not: Alpiarça, Barrancos, Castanheira de Pera, Porto Santo, São Brás de Alportel and São João da Madeira all consist of a single civil parish, and Corvo is a special case of a municipality without civil parishes, where all usual parish duties and functions are performed by the municipality directly.
 Barcelos is the municipality with the most civil parishes (61, since 2013).

 Portugal has no unincorporated areas; all the national territory (apart from the above-mentioned example of Corvo) belongs to a civil parish, including uninhabited islands: Selvagens Islands to Sé, and Berlengas to Peniche, Desertas Islands to Santa Cruz, and Formigas Islets to Vila do Porto, in the municipalities with the same name (except for Sé, which belongs to Funchal).

 Cape Verde

 Of Cape Verde's 22 municipalities, which form the highest level of sub-national government in the small African state, some but not all are subdivided into parishes.
 There are 32 parishes in the country.

 Macau

-Macau is an autonomous Special administrative region in Southern China that was historically a part of the Portuguese Empire until the Handover of Macao in 1999.
+Macau is an autonomous special administrative region in Southern China that was historically a part of the Portuguese Empire until its handover to China in 1999.
 During the period of Portuguese rule it was divided into two municipalities which were subdivided into a total of seven parishes.
 In 2001 the municipalities were dissolved and their administrative functions transferred to the Municipal Affairs Bureau.
 The parishes were legally retained but no longer serve an administrative function.